Polyporales: Importance

 Many wood-decay fungi in the genera Fomes, Fomitopsis and Ganoderma are pathogenic, causing butt and root rot of living trees and consequent losses in forestry plantations.
 Several species, such as the mine fungus Fibroporia vaillantii, can rot and damage structural timber.

 Several of the Polyporales, notably Ganoderma lucidum (ling-zhi), Grifola frondosa (maitake), Taiwanofungus camphoratus (niú zhāng zhī), Lignosus rhinocerotis, and Trametes versicolor (yun-zhi), are commercially cultivated and marketed for use in traditional Chinese medicine.
 The polypores Laetiporus sulphureus, Fomes fomentarius, Fomitopsis pinicola, Fomitopsis betulina, and Laricifomes officinalis have been widely used in central European folk medicine for the treatment of various diseases.

 Some species, including several members of the genera Laetiporus and Sparassis, are used as food.
 Blackfellow's bread, or Laccocephalum mylittae, is an edible that is prized by Aboriginal Australians.
 Lentinus squarrosulus is collected and eaten in Asian and African communities.

 Fomitopsis betulina was formerly used in the manufacture of charcoal crayons.
 Amadou, a spongy material derived from the fruit bodies of Fomes fomentarius, has been used since ancient times as a tinder.
 More recently, it has been used by dentists as a styptic, or as a felt-like material for making hats and other items.
 The anise-scented fruit bodies of Haploporus odorus were used by some tribes of Plains Indians as a component of sacred objects.
 Laricifomes officinalis was used by nineteenth century Pacific northwest shamans for carving spirit figures.
 Some species, including dyer's polypore (Phaeolus schweinitzii) and purple dye polypore (Hapalopilus nidulans) are used in mushroom dyeing.

 Sequenced genomes

-Several member of the Polyporales have had their genomes sequenced to help understand the genetic basis for the production of enzymes involved in the synthesis of bioactive compounds, or to elucidate the metabolic pathways of wood decay, including Ganoderma lucidum, Lignosus rhinocerotis, Dichomitus squalens, Fomitopsis pinicola, Trametes versicolor, and Wolfiporia cocos.
+Several member of the Polyporales have had their genomes sequenced to help understand the genetic basis for the production of enzymes involved in the synthesis of putative medicinal compounds, or to elucidate the metabolic pathways of wood decay, including Ganoderma lucidum, Lignosus rhinocerotis, Dichomitus squalens, Fomitopsis pinicola, Trametes versicolor, and Wolfiporia cocos.
 Two sequenced fungi, Phanerochaete chrysosporium, and Postia placenta, serve as model species for researchers investigating the mechanism of white rot and brown rot, respectively.
 As of 2017, there have been 46 Polyporales genomes sequenced, representing about 7% of all sequenced fungal genomes.